The Best Restaurants In Hollywood guide image

 OpenTable logo

-Located in Downtown Hollywood, Villa Romana’s space is what you’d expect at a special occasion Italian restaurant: white table cloths, waiters in button-downs, and elegant wood accents.
+Located in Downtown Hollywood, Villa Romana’s space is what you’d expect at a special occasion Italian restaurant: white tablecloths, waiters in button-downs, and elegant wood accents.
 And while the Italian food is very good, the menu’s Romanian options are where it’s at—a delicious mashup of Mediterranean and Eastern European flavors.
 For starters, try the zacusca, a zesty eggplant spread with peppers, garlic, and other seasonings.
-Our favorite entree is the tochitura dobrogeana, an orgy of pork in garlicky tomato-based sauce containing everything from braised pork chunks to several kinds of sausage.
+Our favorite entree is the tochitura dobrogeana, a party of pork in garlicky tomato-based sauce containing everything from braised pork chunks to several kinds of sausage.
 It’s served with mamaliga, a thick polenta topped with shredded feta cheese and a fried egg.

 Chocolada is an Eastern European bakery and cafe that leans heavily towards Romanian pastries and baked goods.
 It’s located right on the main drag of Downtown and is open until 11pm on weekends, making it a great place to grab a post-dinner dessert.
 On those weekend nights, you can expect to be serenaded on Chocolada’s patio by a middle-aged crooner dressed in bedazzled shirts and bootcut jeans who loves to ham it up like a Vegas Elvis impersonator.
-He's great, but we also recommend the dobos cake here, which features nearly a dozen slices of impossibly thin sponge cake cemented together with chocolate buttercream and topped with caramel.
-The penguin cake is also as adorable as it is delicious–a penguin-shaped chocolate complete with a little tuxedo concealing rich chocolate mousse.
+He's great, but we also recommend the penguin cake.
+It's as adorable as it is delicious: a penguin-shaped chocolate complete with a little tuxedo concealing rich chocolate mousse.

-This is perhaps Hollywood’s greatest culinary attraction, if not the biggest food-related draw in all of Broward County.
+This is perhaps Hollywood’s greatest food destination.
 Located in an old lumber yard, this weekend farmers market has grown exponentially since it first opened.
 Now, it's an incubator for all sorts of small businesses—from coffee shops and taquerias to wellness products and jewelry.
-Not all of them are good, and crowds gathering in front of a stall aren’t always an indication of quality (case in point: Llanera Carne en Vara, a Venezuelan barbecue spot whose grilled meats are a bit dry and bland).
+Not all of them are good, and crowds gathering in front of a stall aren’t always an indication of quality.
 The vendors change almost constantly, but there are some great standards, like Teff Fields, which sells vegetarian Ethiopian food, or Exotic Juices, where you can get layered tropical fruit slushies.
-The parking situation here can be a hellacious traffic jam (and costs $10 for every three hours), so try to carpool or find alternative transportation.
+The parking situation here can be a hellacious traffic jam, so try to carpool or find alternative transportation.

-This Hungarian bakery is located right off US1, which goes by Federal Highway in these parts.
-They serve a variety of Central European pastries, breads, and desserts, including some lightly sweetened poppy seed rolls and rum balls the size of your fist.
+This Hungarian bakery serves a variety of Central European pastries, breads, and desserts, including some lightly sweetened poppy seed rolls and rum balls the size of your fist.
 However, we like stopping by on Saturdays for langos, a favorite Hungarian street food.
 Imagine a savory elephant ear topped with garlic oil, cheese, and an avalanche of sour cream.
 It can take a while to get your langos, since Hungarian expats congregate here on Saturdays looking for a taste of home.
 The wait is a silver lining, though, because it allows you to pop into one of two Russian grocery stores that sandwich this small bakery.
-Grab a beer or tarragon-flavored soda, and walk back to Tastes of Europe after about ten minutes.
-You’ll be rewarded with one of the most decadent snacks in town.

 This frozen custard and ice cream shop is an iconic Hollywood spot, and there can be a line out the door on weekends, especially in the summer.
 There’s nothing fancy or experimental about this place, which is why we love it so much.
 The scoopable ice cream is all made in-house, and they even offer some refreshing dairy-free options, including a lightly tart passion fruit sorbet.
-The sundaes are gargantuan, and a small serving is enough to satisfy two people easily.
-For something smaller, get one of their cannoli shells filled with your choice of vanilla, chocolate, or swirled frozen custard.
+The sundaes are gargantuan, and a small serving is enough for two.
 Siciliano’s is mostly a take-out situation, and it's totally appropriate to consume your ice cream or custard in your car.
 However, there are some picnic tables just to the right of the adjacent sub shop, which Siciliano’s also operates.

-Miami’s has its cafeterias, and Broward has its diners.
+Miami has its cafeterias, and Broward has its diners.
 The original part of Jack’s faces Federal Highway and looks just like those silver streetcar diners you see in old movies.
 Jack’s can fill up on weekend mornings when locals pack the joint for solid renditions of classic American breakfasts, including stacks of fluffy pancakes and Greek omelets packed with spinach and feta.
 Nights are a little calmer and can remind you of being in Edward Hopper’s Nighthawks painting.
-Almost everything on the menu is great, but we love their patty melts and manageably-sized Reuben sandwiches.
-They also make one of the best traditional meatloafs in South Florida.
+Almost everything on the menu is great, but we love their patty melts and the Reuben.
+They also make the best meatloaf in Hollywood.

 Chase Sapphire Card Ad